-Goal/Policy/Action Progress in Implementation Continue/Delete/Modify ✓ HUD Single-Family Property Disposition Program (for rehabilitation of owner-occupied housing) r Loan Packaging Program (for development and rehabilitation of affordable housing for lower-income households and seniors) ž ✓ Low-Income Housing Tax Credit Programs (for development of rental housing and preservation of existing affordable housing for large family units) McAuley Institute (for new housing or rehabilitation of housing for lower-income households) Mercy Loan Fund (for new housing or for rehabilitation of housing for the disabled and lower- income households) Neighborhood Housing Services (for rehabilitation or housing for lower-income households) : ✓ Section 8 Housing Assistance (rent subsidies for very low-income households) Section 223(f) Mortgage Insurance for Purchase/Refinance (for acquisition and developmen of new rental housing) t Section 241(a) Rehabilitation Loans for Multi-family Projects (for energy conservation and rehabilitation of apartments) Neighborhood Stabilization Program (acquire and redevelop foreclosed properties) 2.3.2 Housing for Extremely Low-Income Households: Encourage the development of housing units for The Satellite "Tabora Gardens" project, finished in 2018, completes 84 (+1 manager unit) units affordable to households from 0-50 percent AMI. Кеер households earning less than 30 percent of the Median Family Income (MFI) for Contra Costa County.
-Specific emphasis shall be placed on the provision of family housing and non-traditional housing types such as single room occupancy units and transitional housing.
-The City will encourage development of housing for extremely low-income households through a variety of activities such as targeted outreach to for-profit and non-profit In 2020 the City sold a city-owned approximately 5-acre parcel with an Emergency Shelter overlay as a potential CARE Center/Homeless Housing project.
+Go al/Policy/Action Progress in Implementation Continue/Delete/Modify ✓ HUD Single-Family Property Disposition Program (for rehabilitation of owner-occupied housing) ✓ Loan Packaging Program (for development and rehabilitation of affordable housing for lower-income households and seniors) ✓ Low-Income Housing Tax Credit Programs (for development of rental housing and preservation of existing affordable housing for large family units) ✓ McAuley Institute (for new housing or rehabilitation of housing for lower-income households) ✓ Mercy Loan Fund (for new housing or for rehabilitation of housing for the disabled and lower-income households) ✓ Neighborhood Housing Services (for rehabilitation of housing for lower-income households) ✓ Section 8 Housing Assistance (rent subsidies for very low-income households) ✓ Section 223(f) Mortgage Insurance for Purchase/Refinance (for acquisition and development of new rental housing) ✓ Section 241(a) Rehabilitation Loans for Multi-family Projects (for energy conservation and rehabilitation of apartments) ✓ Neighborhood Stabilization Program (acquire and redevelop foreclosed properties) En 3.2 Housing for Extremely Low-Income Households: courage the development of housing units for The Satellite "Tabora Gardens" project, finished in 2018, completes 84 (+1 manager unit) units affordable to households from 0-50 percent AMI. Кеер Fa en ho ro wi lov useholds earning less than 30 percent of the Median mily Income (MFI) for Contra Costa County.
+Specific aphasis shall be placed on the provision of family using and non-traditional housing types such as single-tom occupancy units and transitional housing.
+The City Il encourage development of housing for extremely v-income households through a variety of activities ch as targeted outreach to for-profit and non-profit In 2020 the City sold a city-owned approximately 5-acre parcel with an Emergency Shelter overlay as a potential CARE Center/Homeless Housing project.
 The City has been working with the County Continuum of Care staff and nonprofit affordable housing agencies to envision the campus.
 The site may be able to accommodate up to 50 small studio apartments to help homeless persons find housing in this extremely restricted housing environment.
 These units are envisioned as permanent supportive housing.
 A survey by the CoC has found that Contra Costa County lacks